 Tip 1 for Creatives: None of Your Past is Wasted

 Remember, all the schooling and all the passions you have for anything outside of school, can inform and inspire your art.

-Any job you’ve had, (no matter how boring you may think it is), can be a potentially glorious gizmo tucked into your artist’s bag of tricks.
+Any job you’ve had (no matter how boring you may think it was or is) is valuable.
+It can be a potentially glorious gizmo tucked into your artist’s bag of tricks.

 None of your past is wasted.